 Information security is so much more than making sure firewalls and anti-virus are up to date.
 While these technical controls are important to your overall security plan, they do not tell the whole story.

-We have focused recent blog posts on how a FISASCORE is a comprehensive measurement of risks to information security.
+We have focused recent blog posts on how an S2Score is a comprehensive measurement of risks to information security.
 Today we are going to dive in to the specifics of what that means.

-The FISASCORE assessment looks for vulnerabilities, weak points and deficiencies in your information security with the ultimate goal of protecting the confidentiality, integrity and availability of information.
+The S2Score assessment looks for vulnerabilities, weak points and deficiencies in your information security with the ultimate goal of protecting the confidentiality, integrity and availability of information.

 To be truly comprehensive, you need to look at more than just the technical aspects of security, which have to do with hardware and software.
-To look at the whole picture of your information security, there are really three controls to consider, and the FISASCORE assessment looks at all of them:
+To look at the whole picture of information security, three controls need to be considered, and the S2Score assessment looks at all of them:

 Technical controls are what you probably picture first when reviewing information security.
 These have to do with your IT hardware and software and are divided into two sub-categories: internal and external.